dbertella/conf-sketches/jsday-2016/day-2.md

 - React to failure
 - React to users

-This man is a great on the stage with his sorcerer hat in the head.
+This man is great on stage with his sorcerer hat on his head.

 > You must flatMap it